by Brett Larner

 【オールスター感謝祭 TBS】— NOBUKI T&F (@hagechabin123) October 8, 2016

 Farah covered the 3.6 km course in roughly 13:40.
-His win was a shot across the bows of Kenenisa Bekele and Eliud Kipchoge and a message to them and all other pretenders: anyone can win an Olympic gold medal or skim sub-2:03 territory in London or Berlin, but you haven't really made it until you're the king of Akasaka.
+His win was a shot across the bows of Kenenisa Bekele and Eliud Kipchoge and a message to them and to all other pretenders: anyone can win an Olympic gold medal or skim sub-2:03 territory in London or Berlin, but you haven't really made it until you're the king of Akasaka.

 Caught a very entertaining TV show starring @Mo_Farah.
 It looked like a running race around the studio and he won #ukrunchat @JRNHeadlines pic.twitter.com/rlYowgbe9N— Hana H (@hanasuebanana) October 8, 2016